CmdrDats/igoki/README.md

  ![Corners Selected](resources/screen1.jpg)

  Notice that the light grid is slightly off.
-Don't mind that, Issue igoki#12 will clear that up a bit - It's only to show you the size, not where it will pick up the points.
+Don't mind that, [Issue #12](igoki/issues/42) will clear that up a bit - It's only to show you the size, not where it will pick up the points.
 That's the next step.
 Hit `enter` and you should see